E-rickshaws drive EV penetration in three-wheelers to over 50% in FY23

 The penetration of electric vehicles in the three-wheeler segment has crossed 50 per cent in FY23, spurred majorly by electric rickshaws (e-rickshaws).

-As one of the early adopters of electric vehicles (EVs) in the country, the three-wheeler segment has reported an EV penetration of 53 per cent in this fiscal, while the penetration of EVs in the two-wheeler and passenger vehicle segments stands at 4 per cent and 1 per cent respectively in FY23, according to the data Vahan Dashboard.
+As one of the early adopters of electric vehicles (EVs) in the country, the three-wheeler segment has reported an EV penetration of 53 per cent in this fiscal, while the penetration of EVs in the two-wheeler and passenger vehicle segments stands at about 5 per cent and 1 per cent, respectively, in FY23, according to the data Vahan Dashboard.

 However, the EV penetration in the three-wheeler segment is currently driven by unorganised e-rickshaws.
 In this fiscal, of the 3.9 lakh electric three-wheelers sold (as on March 26, 2023), e-rickshaws accounted for a little over 90 per cent.